RamiKrispin/covid19swiss/README.md

     of Liechtenstein** (FL) abbreviation code
   - `location_type` - description of the location, either **Canton of Switzerland** or **the Principality of echtenstein**
-  - `location_standardized` - a canton index code for merging geometry data from the rnaturalearth package, ailable only for Switzerland cantons
+  - `location_code` - a canton index code for merging geometry data from the rnaturalearth package, ailable only for Switzerland cantons
-  - `location_standardized_type` - the name of code in the
-    **rnaturalearth** package for Switzerland map
+  - `location_code_type` - the name of code in the **rnaturalearth** package for Switzerland map
   - `data_type` - the type of case
   - `value` - the number of cases corresponding to the `date` and `data_type` fields